 Document the User Acceptance Testing approach, results, and sign-offs.

 Model Owner:

+For User Acceptance Testing, we leverage the FICO Falcon platform to score transactions and assess fraud risk.
+The UAT process ensures that transaction scores align with the expected fraud detection parameters, confirming the model’s accuracy and effectiveness in real-world scenarios.
+Results are analyzed to validate that the fraud detection strategies meet the issuer’s portfolio-specific requirements.

 Upon implementation of a model, FICO AEG team has a formal process whereby data is to be provided by the client/processor at several time periods such that FICO AEG can validate that the card profiles are maturing appropriately, the input data fields are populated as expected per the development data, and the model score distribution is reasonable with respect to the distribution provided in the model report.